Tim Blixseth: Career

 Blixseth began his business career using land swap deals and federal timber contracts.
-He is the founder and chairman of the Blixseth Group and various entities associated with his timber, music production, real estate and software ventures.
-These include Blxware, Yellowstone Mountain Club, Yellowstone World Club, Crown Pacific LTD, Big Sky Lumber, BGI, Friday Records, Western Pacific Lumber, Blixseth Family Investments (BFI), TWJ Holdings LLC, Kawish LLC, Mexican Moon Investments LLC, and Desert Ranch Management.

 Timber

 Following bankruptcies in 1981 and 1986, Blixseth began to rebuild his timber business endeavors.
 In 1988, he co-founded Crown Pacific, LTD with Peter Stott and within a year he had $44 million in sales.

 During this time, Blixseth was involved with three Oregon companies that defaulted on 22 national timber sale contracts owed the U.S. Forest Service more than $8 million.
 Two of Blixseth's timber companies, Capital Veneer and Capital Log Sales, filed for bankruptcy with debts totaling more than $16 million.
 A third company, Little River Box Co., was dissolved following two federal contract defaults.
 By 1992 Blixseth had sold his interests in Crown Pacific and launched Big Sky Lumber in Montana.

 In 1995 Blixseth's Big Sky Lumber sold another 8100 acre to the U.S. Forest Service for $16.4 million and then swapped the remaining 101000 acre in checkerboard layout for 47000 acre contiguous and an additional $25 million.
 Following this final sale and swap, Blixseth dissolved the Big Sky Lumber partnership and divided up the proceeds, keeping 15000 acre and tens of millions in cash for himself.
 The cash and new acres became the foundation for Blixseth's Yellowstone Club project.
-Blixseth with Pittsburgh financier James L. Dolan, also started the Spanish Peaks development, a high-end but somewhat less exclusive resort on neighboring property to the Yellowstone Club with land from the swap deal.
+Blixseth with Pittsburgh financier James J. Dolan also started the Spanish Peaks development, a high-end but somewhat less exclusive resort on neighboring property to the Yellowstone Club with land from the swap deal.
 Spanish Peaks announced it was closing and filing for bankruptcy in 2011.
 Between sales to timber interests, developers and the U.S. government, Blixseth's team grossed $56.9 million and 47000 acre of prime development real estate valued at over $100 million in less than three years from the date of their initial $27.5 million investment, of which Blixseth reportedly put less than $3 million.